As We Travel – Travel Videos & Travel Blog

 Edinburgh – One Of The World’s Biggest New Year Celebrations

-3 Best Places To Celebrate New Years Eve city destinations In Edinburgh one night of celebrating the new year is not enough – there, they celebrate for four days with a festival called Hogmany.
+In Edinburgh one night of celebrating the new year is not enough – there, they celebrate for four days with a festival called Hogmany.

 The festival kicks off with the Torchlight procession on December 30th, where thousands of torch carriers create a river of fire in the street, leading to Calton Hill.

-If you want to celebrate New Year in Edinburgh you can still buy tickets for the festival, and could stay at one of the many great hotels such as the Jurys inn Edinburgh.
+If you want to celebrate New Year in Edinburgh you can still buy tickets for the festival, and could stay at one of the many great hotels such as the Jurys Inn Edinburgh.

 The festival is full of fun events and shows, with a street party, concerts and live bands, the whole city comes alive and celebrate the New Year with a bang.